-If it takes 10 days to implement, debug and test functions and 1 hour to assemble/reinstall, it seems reasonable and not costly.
-But if you have a hundred tiny errors for one minute each to fix and go through the whole process, it seems to be expensive.
-But you must go through it, to make sure that you don't introduce additional bugs.
-This is what maintaining quality is all about.
+If it takes 10 days to implement, debug, and test features and 1 hour to build/rebuild, that seems reasonable.
+But if you have a dozen small tasks and go through the whole process for each task, it seems expensive.
+But you have to go through it to make sure you're not introducing additional errors into the application – that's what quality is all about.

-Continuous Integration and Continuous Delivery require continuous testing as their goal is to provide users with working applications and quality code.
-Continuous testing is often implemented as a set of automatic regression tests, performance tests and other sorts of tests that are performed in the CI/CD pipeline.
+Continuous Integration and Continuous Delivery require automatic verification at all stages as their goal is to provide users with correctly working applications.
+Automatic verification is often implemented as a set of automatic unit/integration/contract/acceptance/smoke/performance tests and other automatic tests in all sorts, shapes, and sizes required for your application.

-Most CI/CD tools allow developers to run builds on demand triggered by code commits in the version control system or on a specific schedule.
-Teams need to discuss a build schedule that works best according to team size, the expected number of daily commits, and other application considerations.
-The best way to ensure that merges are frequent and build are quick, otherwise, it can slow down team performance.
+Most CI/CD tools allow developers to run builds on-demand triggered by commits in the version control system or on a specific schedule.
+Teams need to discuss a build schedule that works best according to team size, expected development speed, deployment frequency, and other application considerations.

 Main ideas of CI/CD

-- Automate the process to the maximum, the most time-consuming operations first
+- Automate the processes to the maximum, the most time-consuming operations first

 - Builds are always reproducible – the build is commutative and associative, if the code is not changed, the build remains unchanged

 - Be able to recreate all required artifacts.
 Ideally have all infrastructure as code – the entire build process is described in any DSL language (e.g. groovy for Jenkins or yml for Docker files)